stevenheroo/leaderelection/README.md

 4. re-election a node to become a leader,
    1. adding nodes dynamically
    2. prevent hard effect elimination of node with no bottlenecks
+5. Implementation of Service Registry & discovery
+6.